National Security Expert

-As a senior fellow with the America First Policy Institute, Morgan works with the nation’s foremost political thought leaders to protect the United States.
-Prior to joining AFPI, Morgan served as the national security advisor to United States Senator Tommy Tuberville, a member of the Senate’s Armed Services Committee and Seapower subcommittee.
+Prior to joining the 47th administration, Morgan served as a senior fellow with the America First Policy Institute, working with the nation’s foremost political thought leaders to craft national security policy.
+Between Trump administrations, Morgan also served as the national security advisor to United States Senator Tommy Tuberville, a member of the Senate’s Armed Services Committee and Seapower subcommittee.
 Murphy advised the senator on matters of national defense, foreign policy, intelligence, nuclear energy, and space.

 In 2020, Captain Murphy was recalled to active duty to work for the Office of the Secretary of Defense.
-In that role, Murphy became Dr. Mark Esper’s traveling press secretary amid an intense times in our nation’s history.
-In addition to helping the department address the outbreak of COVID-19, the launch of Operation Warp Speed, the civil unrest of the summer of 2020, and election integrity, Murphy also wrote and directed an 8-part series to celebrate the 75th anniversary of the end of World War II, working with Jay Leno, Lee Majors, and Jon Voight.
+In that role, Murphy became the press secretary to the Secretary of Defense amid an intense times in our nation’s history.
+In addition to helping the department address the outbreak of COVID-19, the launch of Operation Warp Speed, the civil unrest of the summer of 2020, and election integrity.
 With the appointment of Christopher Miller as Acting Secretary of Defense, Murphy served as a direct advisor and accompanied the secretary on trips to Afghanistan, Qatar, Djibouti, Kuwait, Bahrain, Malta, Morocco, Algeria, Tunisia, Indonesia, Germany, England, Scotland, Guam, the Philippines, and numerous other domestic locations including Hawaii and Alaska.

 Captain Murphy’s decorations include the Joint Meritorious Defense Service Medal, Meritorious Service Medal, Navy Commendation Medal, Afghanistan Campaign Medal, NATO Freedom Medal, and the Global War on Terrorism Medal, among others.